 We may earn money or products from the companies mentioned in this post.

+The stress of special needs parenting can cause additional stress within a marriage, here are 8 ways to strengthen your marriage.
 Let me start off by saying I’m not an expert on marriage.
 I am, however a special needs parent who is married.

 Most have heard the statistic that 50% of all marriages end in divorce.
 Add a special needs child to that mix, and it increases to a reported 80% to 90%.